 According to the Perryville website, many reports of Civil War era residents, soldiers, and merchants continue to haunt the area.
 Ghost tours are available.
 The battlefield is located at 1825 Battlefield Road in Perryville, Kentucky.

-Kentucky's Most Haunted Mansion - Phillip's Folly in Mayville
+Most Haunted Mansion in Kentucky - Phillip's Folly in Mayville

 Phillip's Folly is another haunted location that the Ghost Adventure crew visited.
 According to the City of Mayville where the home is located, William Phillips started building the structure in 1825, but he ran out of money.
 He didn't complete construction until 1831 following a gambling windfall.